rnrnuraln/KF_FOR_GENE_EXPRESSION/README.md

  This mode is used to evaluate the performance of the tool.

 ** "predict" mode
  Using Kalman Filter, predict gene expression.
-This have not yet implemented.
+This has not yet implemented.

+ In "learn" and "evaluate" mode, this tool has many parameters.
+ We can arrange them using -c option.
+ However, it is so complicated that we cannot describe in this space.
+ The explanation of the condition would be written in docs/format.txt later.

 ## Install

 To install the program, sbt is required.

 https://www.scala-sbt.org/

-Compile using sbt by assembly command.

-Then, jar file for this program will be generated under target/scala-2.11.
+After install, start sbt at this directory.
+It takes some time for initializing.
+Then, the interactive mode of sbt will be appeared.

+You can run the program in the interactive mode by typing "run".

+You can also generate packaged jar file by typing "assembly" in the interactive mode.

 ## Tutorial

- Install and run sbt, and enter the command below.
+ Install and run sbt, and copy and paste the words below.

 ```
 > run -m learn -c tutorial/tutorial.cnd -i tutorial/con_obs_seq.tsv -o tutorial/result.kalf
 ```

+ "tutorial/con_obs_seq.tsv" shows the data to learn parameters.
+ Dimension of observed variable(z in the formula above) is 5 and that of environmental variable(u in the formula above) is 3.
+ The number of independent sequence is 5 and the length of each sequence is 100.

+ Condition for this program is written in "tutorial/tutorial.cnd".
+ The format of condition file is complicated and is hard to explain all of that.
+ Let me pick up some feature of the condition.

+* Matrix A, B, H are estimated using L1-regularization.
+* Covariance matrix of the noise variable of the hidden layer is fixed to be identical.
+* Covariance matrix of the noise variable of the observed layer is designed to be diagonal.

+ It takes some time to complete compiling and running the program.
- Then, results would be appeared under tutorial.
+ After running, results would be appeared under tutorial directory.

+ Results of the formats are generated at "tutorial/result.kalf".
+ It shows results of estimation of each parameter and likelihood of the model.
+ Explanation of the formats are written in "docs/format".

 ## Performance

-Based on this algorithm, We developed a tool to estimate them and watched how well it estimates parameters from simulation data.
+Based on the estimation algorithm, We developed a tool to estimate them and watched how well it estimates parameters from simulation data.
 The simulation data were some sequences of vector generated according to Kalman Filter model.
 We changed the number of the sequences in several ways and watched how relative error of estimated value changed with that.

 ![log likelihood ratio for simulation data](https://github.com/rnrnuraln/KF_FOR_GENE_EXPRESSION/blob/master/images/log_likelihood.png)

 Log-likelihood ratio (estimated/true) for the test data decreased with data increasing, which means that estimated parameters becomes near to true one.
-Hence, we can say that our program worked well.
+Hence, we can say that our program worked well in the simulation data.

 ## Licence